xraypy/xraylarch/_sources/xafs_utilities.rst.txt

     :param kws:          additional keyword arguments are passed to plot()

     The `dgroup` group must have a `peakfit_history` subgroup.
-Currently, this is automatically generated only using the XAS Viewer GUI or scripts written (and possibly altered) by it.
+Currently, this is automatically generated only using the Larix GUI or scripts written (and possibly altered) by it.